PedroAndrade89/bash_store/README.md

 # bash_store
-Here is were I keep all bash scripts I write
+Here is were I keep all my bash scripts